 In December 2023, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2023-09 (Topic 740): Income Taxes: Improvements to Income Tax Disclosures which expands the existing rules on income tax disclosures.
 This update requires entities to disclose specific categories in the tax rate reconciliation, provide additional information for reconciling items that meet a quantitative threshold and disclose additional information about income taxes paid on an annual basis.
 The new disclosure requirements are effective for fiscal years beginning after December 15, 2024.
-The Company is currently evaluating the impact of adopting ASU 2023-09.
+The Company plans to adopt ASU 2023-09 and related updates on January 1, 2025.
+The Company is currently evaluating the impact that the updated standard will have on its financial statement disclosures.